21-ways/21-ways.github.io/ch4-02-thank-you.md

 toc: true
 ---

-Thank you for reading 21 Lessons.
+Thank you for reading 21 Ways.
 If you enjoyed the book, please [buy a copy][amazon], [leave a review][amazon], or share it with your friends.
 If you have any suggestions for improvements, please reach out to me [here][contact].